 Ulcerative colitis is one form of inflammatory bowel disease (IBD).
 Crohn’s disease is the other type of IBD.
 Ulcerative colitis causes inflammation in the inner lining of your rectum and your large intestine, also known as your colon.

 It happens when your immune system mistakenly attacks your intestines.
 The immune system attack causes inflammation and sores or ulcers in your intestines.

 Ulcerative colitis is treatable.
 Most people with this condition can have a full life expectancy.
-However, complications can increase the risk of an early death, according to one 2003 Danish study.
+However, complications can

 Very severe ulcerative colitis could impact your life expectancy, especially within the first couple of years after your diagnosis.

 While ulcerative colitis itself usually isn’t fatal, some of its complications can be.

 - gastrointestinal perforation, or a hole in your colon

 - primary sclerosing cholangitis

 - thinning of the bones, also known as osteoporosis, from the steroid medicine you may take to treat ulcerative colitis

 The most serious complication is toxic megacolon.
 This is swelling of the colon that can cause it to rupture.
 It affects up to 10 percent of people with ulcerative colitis.